OneMadGypsy/rack/README.md

     # this will only make this Tag ONE time (as in forever), determining it's `id` ONE time
     # since `fk_data` is a query, the query will be run everytime this tag is requested from the database
-    # the results of the query will overwrite `.data`, and requesting this tag will return the value of `data`
+    # the results of the query will overwrite `.data`, and requesting this tag will return the value of `.data`
     db.make_once('book_rating', Tag(UNIQUE, fk_data=rate_query))

     # will return the results of the query, which will be a list of all the `Book` entries with a rating from 2 to 5, inclusive